WRAPUP 2-Wildfires bring death and destruction to sun-scorched Mediterranean | Science-Environment

 A plane fighting wildfires in Greece crashed on Tuesday as large areas of the Mediterranean sweltered under an intense summer heatwave, with Algeria battling to control an inferno that has killed at least 34 people.
 The plane, which had been dropping water, came down on a hillside close to the town of Karystos on the Greek island of Evia, east of Athens.
 There was no immediate word on the fate of the two airmen on board.

-Greece has been particularly hard hit by fires, with the authorities evacuating more than 20,000 people in recent days from the holiday island of Rhodes.
+Greece has been particularly hard hit by fires, with the authorities evacuating more than 20,000 people in recent days from homes and resorts in the south of the holiday island of Rhodes.
 Another blaze caused the temporary closure of Palermo airport on the southern Italian island of Sicily on Tuesday.
 Further north, the weather broke and an intense overnight storm tore off roofs and brought down trees in cities including Milan, killing two women in that part of the country.

 Extreme weather throughout July has caused havoc across the planet, with record temperatures in China, the United States and southern Europe sparking forest fires, water shortages and a rise in heat-related hospital admissions.
 Without human-induced climate change, the events this month would have been "extremely rare", according to a study by World Weather Attribution, a global team of scientists that examines the role played by climate change in extreme weather.